Sustainability

 1 The Thai Chamber of Commerce and Board of Trade of Thailand

-Promote, build capacity and business opportunities for SME Thai Chamber of Commerce and Board of Trade of Thailand
+Promote, build capacity and business opportunities for SMEs Thai Chamber of Commerce and Board of Trade of Thailand

 • Thai Chamber of Commerce and Board of Trade of Thailand were founded to serve as a neutral entity coordinating trade and economic efforts between the private-public sectors.
 They provide opinions and suggestions to the government relating to policies and measures promoting business, resolving challenges, facilitating development of Thailand’s economy and trade

-• Conducts projects to promote and develop SME’s business adaptation plan post-COVID-19.
-This includes providing advices to resolve business challenges for SMEs through the following projects
+• Participate projects to promote and develop SME’s business adaptation plan This includes providing advices to resolve business challenges for SMEs through the following projects

-- Big Brother season 6 Serve as an SME’s mentors through the process of Coaching and Mentoring, by giving consultation, advice and training on business know-how to build capacity in competition, minimize investment and enhance revenues.
+– Serve as an SME’s mentors through the process of Coaching and Mentoring, by giving consultation, advice and training on business know-how to build capacity in competition, minimize investment and enhance revenues.
 This enables scale-up to overseas

-- Business Accelerator#2 Project Conducts an online self-assessment system for SME to help them identify opportunities for improvement as well as appropriate group-specific trainings per SME’s capacity.
-Furthermore, after the self-assessment, interviews and curriculum completion, the Company also promotes and supports SME’s opportunity to pitch products or services for experts to gain perspectives and business partnership considerations from partnered retailers
+– Business Accelerator Project Generation 4 joined as a speaker to provide knowledge and advice for SMEs. to help them identify opportunities for improvement as well as appropriate group -specific trainings per SME’s capacity and supports SME’s opportunity to pitch products or services for experts to gain perspectives and business partnership considerations from partnered retailers

-• Participate as part of the Public Private Partnership Plastic (PPP Plastic) working committee, collaboratively drive the development and utilization of plastic waste to resolve plastic waste issues in Thailand tangibly under the concept of circular economy
+• Join the working group Public Private Partnership Plastic (PPP Plastic) to drive the development and use of plastic waste to solve the problem of plastic waste in Thailand to achieve tangible results under the concept of circular economy

 Remork : Budget information comprises of membership free and or the cost of implementing the project.